-MM: The typical starting dose for people with Hashimoto’s, fibromyalgia, and MS is 1.5 mg every night at bedtime but may be even lower depending on the individual.
+MM: The typical starting dose for people with Hashimoto’s, fibromyalgia, and MS is 1.5 mg every night at bedtime, but may be even lower depending on the individual.
 The target dose will come down to the individual patient, and we often need to titrate it.
 At times, the condition may be dynamic, and we may need to change the dose of LDN just as you would with other medications such as thyroid drugs.
-(Note: To help you even further, I’ve created an eBook Optimizing Thyroid Medications you can download for free.)
+(Note: To help you even further, I’ve created an eBook, Optimizing Thyroid Medications, that you can download for free.)

 LDN can be taken in the form of a compounded tablet, capsule, liquid, or transdermal formulation.
 We often find that the transdermal (skin) or sublingual formulations work best for those with liver issues.
 The transdermal formulation is recommended for children with autism.

 For people who are new to LDN or for those with swallowing issues (dysphagia), I will usually recommend starting with a liquid formulation.
 That allows us to figure out the correct dose for each person.

 IW: What are some of the more common adverse reactions that people have to LDN?

 MM: Sleep disturbances, nausea, and irritability are some of the issues that people report.

 For those that have nausea, we have found that using a sublingual dose seems to help.
 In cases of sleep disturbances, we recommend adjusting the dose to a morning time instead.